dotnet/interactive/samples/readme.md

 ## Running the samples

-If you're using Jupyter, the easiest way to run these samples, once you've [installed]() the .NET Interactive Jupyter kernel,
+If you're using Jupyter, the easiest way to run these samples, once you've [installed](../docs/install-dotnet-interactive.md) the .NET Interactive Jupyter kernel, is to open your Jupyter-enabled terminal, change your working directory to the `samples` folder, and run `jupyter lab`.

+If you're using the .NET Interactive Notebooks extension for Visual Studio Code, you can open the sample notebooks directly.